monarch-initiative/phenogrid/tests/behave/README.md

 The `activate` script will modify the path and shell prompt (the name of the current virtual environment will now appear on the left of the prompt, which is 'behave' in this case) to let you know that it's active.

-Now we will need to install the following tools (Selenium WebDriver and behave) in order to run the behave tests.
+Now we will need to install the following tools (Selenium WebDriver and the behave command-line tool) in order to run the behave tests.
 And any package that you install using pip will be placed in the current folder, isolated from the global Python installation.

 ````
 pip install selenium